webpack/webpack.js.org/content/how-to/hot-module-reload.md

 There's a few things to note here.
 First, in the presets, we're using es2015-webpack, which is a Babel preset that enables support for es2015 while DISABLING conversion to CommonJS module format.
 Since Webpack 2 understands import/export syntax, the es2015-webpack preset (unlike the general es2015 preset) allows Webpack to perform tree-shaking and dead code elimination.

-The stage-2 preset is up to your comfort with adopting new technoligies; stage-0 will keep you on the bleeding age.
+The stage-2 preset is up to your comfort with adopting new technologies; stage-0 will keep you on the bleeding age.

 Finally, the React preset will enable React specific transpilation, while the react-hot-loader/babel plugin will enable your React code to work with HMR.